-Natius Oelofsen is consultant clinical psychologist, learning disabilities service, Norfolk and Suffolk Foundation Trust and director of Reflective Learning, a consultancy dedicated to advancing reflective practices in health and social care settings.
+Author: Natius Oelofsen is consultant clinical psychologist, learning disabilities service, Norfolk and Suffolk Foundation Trust and director of Reflective Learning, a consultancy dedicated to advancing reflective practices in health and social care settings.

 - This article has been double-blind peer reviewed

 - Scroll down to read the article or download a print-friendly PDF including any tables and figures